Considering Teaching ESL Online? Here’s What You Need to Expect

 So, have you ever considered teaching English online?

-Today I’ll give you an in-depth look at what it’s like teaching ESL online with my “Day in the Life” segment.
+Today I’ll give you an in-depth look at what it’s like teaching ESL online with a breakdown of a typical day.

 What Are the Benefits of Teaching ESL Online?